loosewheel/lwscratch/readme.txt

 ===========
 This mod provides scratch programmable robots.

-Installing LWDrops is recommended if support by your game.
+Installing LWDrops is recommended if supported by your game.
 Without it when a robot is dropped the program sheet is cleared.

 The first time a robot is placed in the world a form opens asking the